 The parishes of Malvern town, Malvern Wells and West Malvern have between them 109 gas-fuelled lamps that provide an antiquated glow of nostalgia along the roads and footpaths of the Malverns.
 Originally installed in 1856 in Victorian England, they are now over 150 year old.

-Unfortunately the lamps are rather expensive to run and maintain, and so maybe their days are numbered.
+Unfortunately the lamps are rather expensive to run and maintain, and so their days are thought to be numbered.
 In 2010, the funding for their maintenance fell again, but a high tech solution showed promising signs save them, and the news looked positive.
-The final gas lamp was installed at the end of 2012, completing the process.
+After a volunteering effort from The Gasketeers saw the final gas lamp installed at the end of 2012, the process was completed.
 There is more information about them from the Malvern Wells Parish Council, and the Tourist Information Centre in Malvern has a leaflet about a walking tour of the gas lamps.